Click

 2nd Vice Chair

-(First partial term expires 2023) |
+(Second term expires 2026) |

 Angela has been an active member of her